Jason Hewlett: Musician

-Controversy and viral post
+Controversies and viral post

 On December 1, 2015 Hewlett’s Facebook post about seeing his wife at retail store Target became a viral internet post the world over, as it got headlined in news outlets and media as, “Man Cheats on Wife - Breaks The Internet".
 Within 24 hours of posting, it was featured on the Today Show web site, within 48 hours it had been highlighted as the top story on BusinessInsider, GoogleAds, Yahoo!, and in People magazine.
 Within 72 hours the Hewlett couple’s story was appearing on news outlets from Italy to Singapore and Australia, among others, as well as the family received multiple Reality TV Show offers from Hollywood producers (all of which were turned away), and Hewlett’s name was trending higher than Kim Kardashian as the top trending name in the world.
 As favorable as the attention was at first, Hewlett was also accused of creating “click-bait” with his post, and received multiple negative reviews of his writing, specifically from Cosmopolitan, The TV show The View, and multiple popular bloggers.
 His post was shared by celebrities such as George Takei, Zooey Deschanel, and boxer Manny Pacquiao.
 The original post on his Facebook Page has reached over 35 million views and more than 238,000 shares and on his personal profile over 82,000 shares.

+In September 2024, Hewlett's father leveraged his position as an event sponsor to get Hewlett a spot as the opening entertainer on Tucker Carlson's Tour Across America stop in Utah.
+Hewlett was then invited to complete the tour.
+Hewlett opened fourteen shows, sharing the stage with Glenn Beck, Kid Rock, Robert F. Kennedy Jr., then-Sen. JD Vance, Donald Trump Jr., and President Donald Trump.
+Jason reported that he found himself agreeing with much of what he was hearing on the tour.
+Hewlett reported that he lost all of his corporate opportunities and events for 2025 due to this "opportunity as a patriot and proud American."
+In his blog, Hewlett states that, "With President Donald J. Trump as our Leader, as chosen by the popular vote and electoral process, the golden age of our country will return."